zera10IQ/Hardcore-SP/README.md

 ## MineStatus ⛏️
-This is a Discord Bot designed for only Java servers for now. bedrock is on the sight after I feel more comfortable with the main version! :)
+This is an Discord Bot designed for only Java servers for now. bedrock is on the sight after I feel more comfortable with the main version! :)

 ## ✨ Technologies
 - Python